openapi-ts/openapi-typescript/docs/openapi-fetch/examples.md

 ## React + React Query

 [React Query](https://tanstack.com/query/latest) is a perfect wrapper for openapi-fetch in React.
-At only 13 kB, it provides clientside caching and request deduping across async React components without too much client weight in return.
-And its type inference preserves openapi-fetch types perfectly with minimal setup.
+At only 13 kB, it provides clientside caching without too much client weight in return.
+And its stellar type inference preserves openapi-fetch types perfectly with minimal setup.

 [View a code example in GitHub](https://github.com/drwpow/openapi-typescript/tree/main/packages/openapi-fetch/examples/react-query)